paholland/Leaflet-Challenge/README.md

 ## Leaflet-Challenge Project

+    To build a new set of tools that will allow to visualize USGS earthquake data.

 Map (The rendered leaflet map has all of the following: TileLayer loads without error, connects to geojson API using D3 without error, a legend showing the magnitude and their corresponding color)